Bounded Palais-Smale sequences with Morse type information for some constrained functionals: Introduction and main results

+we have that $\mathcal{F}$ is a homotopic family of $\M$ of dimension at most $d$ with boundary $\partial Q$ such that (\ref{mp geom}) holds. \end{enumerate} In fact, the case of a saddle point geometry, see \cite{Rabi1986} for a definition, can also be covered by Theorem \ref{thm: application}. \end{remark}

 Under the assumptions of Theorem \ref{thm: application}, one can readily observe that the function $\rho \mapsto c_\rho$ is non-increasing.
 Therefore, its derivative $c_\rho'$ is well defined for almost every $\rho \in I$.
-Following the ideas of Struwe's monotonicity trick developed in \cite{J-PRSE1999}, we shall show that the existence of $c_\rho'$ ensures, for such a value of $\rho$, the existence of a sequence of minimising paths in $\Gamma$ whose {\it tops} lie in a given ball.
-From there we shall prove the existence of the desired Palais-Smale sequence.
+Then, using a tool first introduced by Struwe in \cite{Struwe88}, and following the approach of it developed in \cite{J-PRSE1999}, we shall show that the existence of $c_\rho'$ ensures, for such a value of $\rho$, the existence of a sequence of minimising paths in $\Gamma$ whose {\it tops} lie in a given ball.
+This key observation could lead rather directly to the existence of a bounded Palais-Smale sequence at the level $c_\rho$, but we additionally aim to prove that some of these sequences possess approximate Morse index properties.

 The first author to emphasise the importance of second order conditions, such as ($iv$) in Theorem \ref{thm: application}, in compactness problems was P.-L. Lions \cite{Li87}, see also \cite{BaLi87, BaLi92}.
 The main idea in these papers was to use Morse type information on exact critical points.
-When one deal with almost critical points, as it is the case in a Palais-Smale sequence, a major contribution is due to Fang and Ghoussoub, see \cite[Theorem 1]{Fang:1992wz}.
-The authors proved (along with other valuable properties) that an unconstrained functional having a mountain-pass geometry possesses, at the mountain-pass level, a Palais-Smale sequence whose elements have {\it approximately} Morse index 1.
+A major contribution in dealing instead with almost critical points, as is the case for a Palais-Smale sequence, is due to Fang and Ghoussoub, see \cite[Theorem 1]{Fang:1992wz}.
+Therein, they proved (along with other valuable properties) that an unconstrained functional having a mountain-pass geometry possesses, at the mountain-pass level, a Palais-Smale sequence whose elements have {\it approximately} Morse index 1.